Pinterest SEO: A Guide for Businesses

 - 25 Creative Facebook Contest Ideas You Can Use Today

 What do you think?
-Do you use Pinterest to market your business?
-What SEO tips can you share?
+Do you use Pinterest for marketing?
+What Pinterest SEO strategy do you follow?
+Are there any SEO tips you can share?

 Wishpond's Facebook Contest Apps make it easy to create sweepstakes, photo contests, Instagram hashtag contests & more.